MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 Henri Decae also worked with Jacques Dupont

+"It might be hard to understand now but these films had a profound affect on European cinema.
+They inspired the French 'New Wave' of Goddard and Truffaut; the 'Kitchen Sink' realism of the 60's in the UK; the students of the Polish Film" @davidmullenWhenDidSoft2017

 ## how not all of French cinema from 1950 to 1960 is the new wave